iosphere/ISHPullUp/README.md

 end
 ```

-See the [official website](https://cocoapods.org/#get_started) to get started with
-CocoaPods.

-ISHPullUp can also be installed as a framework through CocoaPods:
+`ISHPullUp` can also be installed as a framework:

 ```ruby
 target 'MyApp' do